Puerto Rico Highway 111: Route description

 It is the main highway to Moca and San Sebastián, being a two-lane highway before turning rural on its way to Lares, where it meets PR-129, which taking north goes to Arecibo and meets PR-2 and PR-22.
 In Lares, it becomes a divided avenue, replacing an old, narrow segment, but then becomes rural again.
 It continues to Utuado, crossing PR-10, and merging shortly with PR-123.
 It ends at PR-140 east of Utuado, near Jayuya.
 It is one of two long highways going west–east through the center of Puerto Rico (the other being PR-156).
 It is named the Carretera Enrique Laguerre through all its length.

 Major intersections

 Related routes

 Currently, PR-111 has three branches in its old segments in San Sebastián, Lares and Utuado, and previously had another in Aguadilla.
 Originally they were identified as PR-111R.
 There are projects for Highway 111 listed on the Transportation Improvement Program for fiscal years 2017–2020, involving reconstructing, relocating and widening parts of the highway.

+Aguadilla loop

+Highway 111 Loop (Carretera Ramal 111, abbreviated Ramal PR-111 or PR-111R) was a road that branched off from PR-111 to returning to its parent route in downtown Aguadilla.
+Currently the highway was renumbered to PR-1107P after PR-111 was replaced by PR-1107 through downtown area.

+San Sebastián spur

+Highway 111 Spur (Carretera Ramal 111, abbreviated Ramal PR-111 or PR-111R) was a road that branched off from PR-111 to its junction with PR-119 and PR-125 in downtown San Sebastián.
+Currently the highway was renumbered to PR-125.

 Puerto Rico Highway 1111

 Puerto Rico Highway 1111 (PR-1111) is the old section of PR-111 through downtown Lares.
-This road can be seen as Puerto Rico 111 Business.
+This road can be seen as Puerto Rico 111 Business loop.